-First, people enter the water up to their waist with their small basket they have woven tied around their necks.
+First, people enter the water up to their waist with the small basket they have woven tied around their necks.
 They wave their arms through the water in a circular motion and the meci sticks to their arms.
+The scoop pictured here is used as well to gather the meci and pull them from the sea.
 They then scrape the meci off and put it in the basket.
 Depending on how much meci is in the water, this can take between one and two hours.
 People are careful not to touch the bottom of the basket or the meci will be crushed and unusable.
 Then the meci are fried or boiled and eaten with rice and corn, or mixed with chilli, lemon and onion and bottled to last for up to one year.

 After the collection of the meci, a ceremony called totiele occurs.
 Seria torches and coconut shells bought from the individuals' homes are burned.
 The meci collectors hold hands and walk around the fire to mark the end of the meci collection, and to take them safely through the evening and travel home safely in the daylight of the following day.
 In addition to singing and dancing, this ceremony is important for steadying alliances.
-This also applies to the alliance of the ritual leader with nature and the spirits and the alliance between the political leaders and the general public.
-The ritual offerings the day after the harvest are called the "feed the spirits".
+This also applies to the alliance of the ritual leader with nature and the spirits, and the alliance between political leaders and the general public.
+The ritual offerings made the day after the harvest are called the "feed the spirits".